mpicbg-scicomp/gearshifft/README.md

 - cuFFT 7.5 contexts might become messed up after huge allocations failed (see [link](https://devtalk.nvidia.com/default/topic/956093/gpu-accelerated-libraries/cufft-out-of-memory-yields-quot-irreparable-quot-context/))
 - clFFT does not support arbitrary transform sizes.
 The benchmark renders such tests as failed.
 - At the moment this is for single-GPUs, batches are not considered
+- if gearshifft is killed before, no output is created, which might be an issue on a job scheduler system like slurm (exceeding memory assignment)

 ## Roadmap